 If you are using a relatively low ISO number, but still seeing grain in your photos, it’s highly probable that you are not getting your exposure correct in camera.

 Under-exposing in camera is the BIGGEST reason for having excessive noise in your photos, even at relatively low ISO numbers.
 Noise lurks in the shadows, so when you raise the exposure in processing, you actually make the noise more visible throughout your image.
 That means a photo taken with a lower ISO and underexposed will have MORE grain than an image taken with a higher ISO, but correctly (or even over) exposed.

 Let me show you an example.
 These images were taken with the same aperture and shutter speed, but where I've changed the ISO to get different exposures.
 In the first one I've underexposed in camera, but brought it up to the correct exposure in Lightroom.
 The second was exposed correctly in camera and the third was slightly over-exposed, again, this was fixed in Lightroom.

 I appreciate it’s difficult to see when sized for the web, but hopefully you can make out that the underexposed image has the most amount of noise after we’ve brought up the exposure in processing.
 The one with the least amount of grain is the one that was overexposed a little!

 The moral of the story is: don't be scared of ramping up the ISO to get the exposure right.
 It’s MUCH better to have a higher ISO number and correctly expose, than use a lower ISO number and underexpose.

 One little side note here - it can be difficult to get exposure right when shooting in any of the semi automatic modes because the camera is constantly adjusting exposure, so the absolute BEST thing you can do is learn how to shoot in manual mode.
 And you can make a start today by downloading that cheat sheet I mentioned!
-Grab it below my lovely.
+Grab it here..
 I’ll wait.